-Why is it that some people bully others? getting into the psychology of it plus tips on how to deal with bullies and ideally stop it.
+Why is it that some people bully others? getting into the psychology of it plus tips on how to deal with bullies, and ideally stop the bulling behaviour.

 Bullies may seem strong but really they are just masking their own weaknesses and insecurities.
 They counter their feelings of being inadequate with appearing strong by trying to knock others down.

-They see an opportunity to become the bully as a way of reversing the damage to their self esteem that was done to them while they were bullied themselves.
-However this is very flawed, short sighted thinking which will make their lives worse in the long term.
-These people should be looking to end the circle of bullying not continuing it, that would be the moral thing to do, unfortunately people don’t always take that route.
+They see an opportunity to become the bully as a way of reversing the damage to their self-esteem that was done to them while they were bullied themselves.
+However, this is very flawed and short sighted thinking, and it will make their lives worse in the long term.
+These people should be looking to end the circle of bullying not continuing it.
+This would be the moral thing to do, unfortunately people don’t always take that route.

 Bullying maybe simply someone’s way of dealing with higher levels of aggression or stress.
 Someone may be more aggressive or stressed than usual for various different reasons.
-Such as problems in the family or personal life, problem at work or whatever.
+Such as problems in the family or personal life, or problems at work.

 For some people the only way they know how to deal with their stress, is to take it out on other people.
 This reason is connected to the defence mechanism displacement.